justinjianto/DH110/README.md

 Before starting I did extensive research into alternate solutions and performed Heuristic Analysis and Usability Testing on [https://splice.com/sounds/beatmaker](https://splice.com/sounds/beatmaker), the closest web application to what I wanted to create.
 A quick summary of HA, I really like the interface that Splice provides, which directly allows for users to quickly to start playing with different music sounds.
 However, after looking deeper it provides very little help in terms of how to work beyond the basics, as in using the different sets for instruments in the bottom.
 It requires a lot of expirementing from the end user to guess and check what is happening.
 More Specifically, I found that the website had major issues in **Help and Documentation** and **User Control and Freedom**.
 The website provided a tool to create beats, but did not explain at all in how to use it and was limited in the options it provided.

 Next I conducted user testing to see if my Heurisitic Analysis would be agreed with.
-The tasks that I had my participant do was **creating a simple beat**, **modifying the bea**t, and **saving the beat**.
+The tasks that I had my participant do was **creating a simple beat**, **modifying the beat**, and **saving the beat**.
 From the results my participant had trouble with creating a beat as he was confused with what was he was able and not able to do, in agreement with my heuristic analysis.
 Some other feedback provided was the application felt **Busy**, **Cheap**, and **Intimidating**

 Heuristic Analysis: [https://github.com/justinjianto/DH110/tree/main/ASSIGNMENT01](https://github.com/justinjianto/DH110/tree/main/ASSIGNMENT01)